 The capabilities of ESP sizing software like Zone have advanced in strides beyond the basic design processes used 20 years ago.
 The fast-paced, complex production environments operators experience today require adaptive and predictive technologies to stay two steps ahead of the curve, and sizing for these conditions is more complex than ever.
 In this guide, you’ll gain a better understanding of just how ESPs can fit into your artificial lift stack without being shortsighted.

 Unconventional wells are unique in that they initially produce at high flow rates and rapidly decline over time.
 As a consequence of fracking the well with huge volumes of fluid, flowback water and formation water are produced along with oil, resulting in recovery ratios that can exceed 10 barrels of water for every one barrel of oil.
 Over time, however, the total amount of fluid in the formation decreases as the well is produced, resulting in a lower flow rate through the pump.
 If the ESP is sized at the high end of this range, it will be operating at a lower efficiency later in the well’s life cycle.
-Therefore, producers must take a strategic approach when sizing their ESP to achieve their desired run life while optimizing asset recovery.
+Therefore, producers must take a strategic approach with ESP sizing to achieve their desired run life while optimizing asset recovery.

 Oil-to-Water Ratios Change Over Time